 - Handling product variants: Manage all your variants under one product listing, so nothing slips through the cracks.

 - Bulk-editing and Bulk-uploading: Bulk-edit your catalog for the simultaneous update of multiple catalog items, drastically reducing the time spent on individual product modifications.
-The ability to bulk-upload the catalog helps users migrating to a new system in easily transferring their existing product information.
+The ability to bulk-upload the catalog helps users migrating to a new system easily transfer their existing product information.

 - Low-stock alerts: Set alerts to give you a heads-up when it’s time to restock, so you never miss a sale due to an empty shelf.